pensarai/cli/README.md

 # pensar-local
 AI security engineer.
-Fully local.
+Can be run fully local.